d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

-Now that we have characterized multilayer perceptrons (MLPs) mathematically, let us try to implement one ourselves.
+Now that we have characterized multilayer perceptrons (MLPs) mathematically, let's try to implement one ourselves.
 To compare against our previous results achieved with softmax regression (:numref:`sec_softmax_scratch`), we will continue to work with